-When the global pandemic first hit last year, many brands barely skipped a beat before they pivoted over to virtual events.
+When the global pandemic first hit last year, many brands barely skipped a beat before they pivoted over to virtual events and video conferencing.
 After all, the inability to gather in-person didn’t stop their need to spread ideas, communicate with their teams, and get on with the show.

 But while many brands were able to transition their content and communications over to a virtual format quite easily, some still found it challenging to network and connect with guests and attendees in the personable way that often happened between main stage events, in breakout sessions, at cocktail hours, or even when grabbing a quick bite at lunch.